 It has always been my belief that the world would be a better place if everyone got therapy, somewhat regularly, including therapists.
 Whether your goal is to resolve past trauma, change behavior, get rid of certain thoughts, cope with emotion or with a mental diagnosis, or even if it’s just to “oil up” your efficiency levels and well being- which could simply mean having a paid professional to dump some weekly stress on so that it does not affect other areas of your life- therapy is a no brainer.
-Even therapists are required to get therapy before they enter into the professional field.
-Though, contrary to some beliefs, therapy should not necessarily be a one and done solution, not even- and perhaps especially not- for therapists.
+Even therapists in certain programs are required to get therapy before they enter into the professional field.
+Though, perhaps that requirement should one day extend to every therapist in training.
+Contrary to some beliefs, therapy should not necessarily be a one and done solution.
 Looking for the right fit, however, can be a puzzle.

 I’ve often said that finding a good therapist is like finding a good pair of jeans- you might have to try a few on before selecting one that you wear once a week, every week.
 Even after you pick a favorite pair, you might outgrow them, or come to a place where both of you decide it’s time to move on to say- a heavier or lighter style.
 We must remember that therapists are human, also, and while no one is perfect- there are some definite red flags to watch out for in your search.